sadiaTab/CPJITSDP/README.md

 ```

   </li>
-  <li>Attribute[18]: commit_type is a number assigned based on the following scenario:
+  <li>Attribute[18]: commit_type is a number assigned based on the following data processing scenario:

 </ul>